 “The testing pipeline is continuously evolving and becoming more sophisticated, which has been boosted by our partnership with Webtrends Optimize.
 They’ve been a trusted advisor playing an important role in developing more complex, personalisation-based tests to ensure we maximise website performance.”

 A team comprised of Marks & Spencer and Webtrends Optimize digital professionals established a new operating model that embraced a more agile strategy of continuous short-term testing with fully empowered business owners, rather than a more formal project management process.

-During the initial phase of the program, Marks & Spencer learned that the tests which proved most effective and successful were generated by a collective input from both themselves and the Webtrends team.
+During the initial phase of the programme, Marks & Spencer learned that the tests which proved most effective and successful were generated by a collective input from both themselves and the Webtrends Optimize team.

 “As we are more agile, we can make incremental improvements on a continuous basis and this has delivered impressive and tangible results.”

 This stronger, more collaborative and agile way of working has given way to new innovations and has already delivered impressive results, allowing M&S to increase conversion rate and impact the bottom line.

 Not only has the number of tests significantly increased, but the approach has enabled the team to focus on the potential impact or “minimum blast radius” and the incremental benefits this has on the business.